Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-Well, even though the scheduler thing is still not fixed (waaiiiiiit for iiiit), those loss curves are kind of impossible to interpret in any ways.
-We can look at extended performance metrics:
+Well, even though the scheduler issue is still not fixed, those loss curves are quite difficult to interpret.
+Instead, we can examine extended performance metrics:

 <figure>
     <p align="center">